OjeWilliams/SQL_Zoo/codes/UsingNull.md

 ```
 <br>

-7.btain the cast list for the film 'Alien'
+7.Use COUNT to show the number of teachers and the number of mobile phones.
 ```
-SELECT DISTINCT(name) FROM actor
+SELECT COUNT(name), COUNT(mobile) FROM teacher;
-JOIN casting ON actor.id = actorid
-JOIN movie ON movie.id = movieid
-WHERE title = 'Alien';

 ```
 <br>